kodkenyalang/Lootbox/README.md

 # LootBox dApp

 LootBox is a decentralized application (dApp) that allows users to open "loot boxes" on the Filecoin Calibration testnet.
-Each box contains an NFT, with a chance to receive a rare, time-locked item.
-This project leverages the Filecoin Virtual Machine (FVM) for smart contract execution and demonstrates a simple, single-transaction loot box mechanism.
+Each box contains a unique NFT, with a chance to receive a rare, time-locked item.
+This project leverages the Filecoin Virtual Machine (FVM) for smart contract execution and features a fully integrated ERC721 contract (`IntegratedLootBox.sol`) that manages minting, ownership, and the loot box mechanism in a single transaction.

+This dApp leverages Randamu's open-source tools (RandomnessReceiver and BlocklockReceiver) to integrate provable fairness and create sustained user engagement through on-chain, time-locked assets.

 This project was built with Next.js, Hardhat, Ethers.js, and shadcn/ui.